Guide

 That shift matters.
 Jig colour is not just a cosmetic choice.
 In practical Australian fishing, colour changes how visible the jig looks, how natural it appears on the pause, and how easy it is for squid to track it through changing light, dirty water or broken structure.

 If you are still choosing your base setup first, begin with the main guide on the best squid jig in Australia.
+For the bigger method behind colour selection, use the Eging Australia guide.
 If you also want to match colour to sink behaviour, pair this with the Squid Jig Sinking Rate Guide Australia.

 What colour actually changes in Australian eging